Tips for Processing Deer and Aging Deer Meat, With Videos

 Aged venison or deer meat has a much better flavor and texture than venison that hasn't been handled this way.
 If you've harvested very many deer, you probably have some great venison recipes, just as I do.
-For the best venison recipe I've ever tasted, click to see it!
+Here's the best venison recipe I've ever tasted.

 Processing Deer Quickly

 After you’ve killed a deer, don’t make the mistake a lot of novice hunters make and drive around for several hours with the dead deer in the back of your pickup showing it off to your buddies.
 The meat needs to be field dressed and cooled as quickly as possible.

 For field dressing, you'll need to invest in a quality deer knife or hunting knife.
 You'll also need to keep the deer knife or hunting knife in prime condition, with a fine, sharp edge.
 This will make your job a lot easier and a lot quicker.